If you have a limited liability company (“LLC”) in Texas, you might be wondering how to remove a member from an LLC.

 All relevant parties should keep a written record of the procedures through an LLC members’ meeting.

-Review Any Additional Written Agreements, Such as a Buyout Agreement
+Review Any Additional Written Agreements, Such As a Buyout Agreement

 If the LLC has other written agreements, such as a buyout agreement, you’ll need to review that as well.